 Using hot and cold therapy on the buttocks and legs can alleviate pain and numbness, at least in the short term.
 Wrap ice in a thin towel or use an ice pack and apply it to the affected area for fifteen minutes.
 Then, apply a heating pad for another fifteen minutes.
 Repeat this process several times daily until symptoms subside.

-Paired with other treatments, a heating pad can go a long way toward healing lower back pain. ( See Product at Amazon )
+Paired with other treatments, a heating pad can go a long way toward healing lower back pain. ( See Product )

 Some over-the-counter painkillers, including ibuprofen (Advil) and naproxen (Aleve), offer quick relief from mild symptoms.
 If you have more severe pain, you may need to ask your doctor for a corticosteroid shot or a muscle relaxer for piriformis syndrome.

-Join the next generation of pain treatment with a high-tech TENS therapy device. ( See Product at Amazon )
+Join the next generation of pain treatment with a high-tech TENS therapy device. ( See Product )

 Transcutaneous electrical nerve stimulation, or TENS therapy, sends electrical pulses through the skin.
 These impulses alter nerve signals and reduce the pain associated with sciatica.
 Get a TENS device for home use to enjoy rapid piriformis syndrome relief.
 As this treatment isn’t suitable for everyone, we recommend speaking with your doctor before trying TENS at home.

-A professional-quality massage in the palm of your hand--try these effective massage tools for yourself. ( See Product at Amazon )
+A professional-quality massage in the palm of your hand--try these effective massage tools for yourself. ( See Product )